Zarifbenalam-1/Jarves/README.md

 ### 🎶 Smart Music DJ

-* Voice command: “Play Lo-Fi” → opens YouTube, plays track
-* Mood-based playlists (chill, hype, focus)
-* Uses `ytmusicapi` or `yt-dlp` for direct playback
+JARVIS-X integrates with YouTube via `ytmusicapi` or `yt-dlp` to search and play music.
+It tailors song choice to your mood or specific command.
+You can say:

+* “Play something relaxing.”
+* “Shuffle my battle playlist.”

+It automatically fetches the right content and launches it with voice feedback.

 ### 🌐 Deep Web Research

-* Voice command: “What is quantum computing?”
-* Fetches + summarizes data from web using DuckDuckGo
-* Optionally opens result in browser
+You can ask JARVIS-X research questions like “What is quantum computing?”
+It uses DuckDuckGo to find the most relevant sources, scrapes and summarizes results, and can even open the pages for further reading.
+Perfect for fast fact-checking or inspiration.

 ### 🌍 ISS & Weather Tracking

-* “Where is the ISS now?” → shows map
-* “What's the weather in Dhaka?” → pulls live data from OpenWeatherMap
+Jarvis can track the International Space Station and deliver its live position on a map.
+For weather, it pulls data from OpenWeatherMap to give reports, forecasts, and personalized advice like "Take an umbrella today."

 ---